 - 3/4 cup white chocolate chips, divided

-Preheat the oven to 350 degrees F. Line a 9×13-inch baking pan with foil, spray with cooking spray, and set aside.
+Preheat the oven to 350 degrees F. Line a 9x13-inch baking pan with foil or parchment paper, spray with cooking spray, and set aside.

 In a medium-sized bowl, whisk together the flour, cocoa powder, and salt.
 Set aside.

 In another medium-sized bowl, whisk the melted butter, sugar, and vanilla extract together.
-Add the eggs, one at a time, whisking util each egg is well combined before adding another.
+Add the eggs, one at a time, whisking until each egg is well combined before adding another.

 Switch to a spatula, and in a couple of additions, add the dry ingredients to the wet.
 Once things are just combined, add 1 cup of frozen raspberries and 1/2 cup each of both kinds of chocolate chips.
 Stir until they are well distributed.